In This Article

 - High blood sugar

-In the same study, those who ate a whole food, non-processed diet that included whole grains and whole wheat reduced their risk of metabolic syndrome by 38 percent.
+In the same study, those who ate a whole food, a non-processed diet that included whole grains and whole wheat reduced their risk of metabolic syndrome by 38 percent.
 Bottom line: Eat organic, whole, non-processed foods!

 Our Wheat-Eating Genetics